OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:50

-Until the Lord looks down from heaven and sees.
+Until the Lord looks down and sees from heaven.

 ## Lamentations 3:51